nikkeisadev/Sentry/README.md

 ![image](https://github.com/nikkeisadev/Sentry/assets/137056695/db78c61d-6be6-434d-b573-08bc29c63726)
 Sentry is a **school cyber security system** developed in Python.
 It's a private project that I have been working on for one year.
 The goal of Sentry is to provide robust security measures for educational institutions, ensuring the safety of student's computers. 👾

+This project is licensed under the [Creative Commons Attribution-NonCommercial-NoDerivs](LICENSE).
 ## Features ✨
 - Protect the computer from malicious programs in startup folder.
 - Prevent wallpaper changes.